Brain and Perception Changes

 Interwoven Knots

 The STRUDELBRAND!
-Project group exhibited at CASA canvases with photos of public spaces in Lethbridge; they invited artist to claim a canvas to work on it.
+Project group exhibited at The Gallery at Casa canvases with photos of public spaces in Lethbridge; they invited artist to claim a canvas to work on it.

 Interwoven Knots collage began with research into where Sebastian and Nine took the photo, as well as the building's original name.
 I then explored its history as the former CFCN (Channel 4 Calgary News) semi-satellite in Lethbridge.